-I had the chance to have a nice discussion with CEO and Co-Founder of TestJockey Peter Vidos about his experiences after his return from the week-long program in Israel.
+The team was selected from 23 applicants as the first ever Hungarian winner of the Start Tel Aviv 2014.
+I had the chance to have a nice chat with CEO and Co-Founder of TestJockey Peter Vidos about his experiences after his return from the week-long programme in Israel.

 Can you shortly introduce yourself, please?

 I have always been involved with online and SW development, and I got a lot of experiences in building and selling a new product.
-My earlier startup experience comes from my time at Flan Technologies where we first built an ad targeting solution then FruitFlan, a super-visual decision support tool for online publishers.
+My earlier startup experience comes from my time at Flan Technologies where we first built an ad targeting solution then FruitFlan, a super visual decision support tool for online publishers.

 What is Start Tel Aviv?

-How could you summarize your experiences?
+How would you summarize your experiences?

-Also, of course there is a lot to learn from them and their story, and I believe that most of the companies in this space would be happy with such an exit so we do respect their achievements.
+Test Flight was acquired by Apple and thus they are a one platform solution, unlike us, so the answer is no 🙂 Of course there is a lot to learn from them and their story, and I believe that most of the companies in this space would be happy with such an exit so we do respect their achievements.

 The most pleasant one: how eased up the Israelis are.
-I met one of the six partners from JVP funds, from the prestigious league of the 10 most successful VC funds worldwide.
-And on the contrary to what I am used to when dealing with investors: they don’t ask for a lengthy excel sheet that describes a scenario that everyone knows is different from what actually will happen and they don’t act like they know your market or the specifics of your business and the underlying tech right away.
+I met one of the six partners from JVP funds, from the prestigious league of the 10 most successful venture capital funds worldwide.
+On the contrary to what I am used to when dealing with investors, they don’t ask for a lengthy excel sheet that describes a scenario that everyone knows is different from what actually will happen and they don’t act like they know your market or the specifics of your business and the underlying tech right away.
 They say they know the cornerstones and the way how to accelerate things and give startups a bigger chance to succeed.
 They don’t expect you to know exactly what you will be doing in 3 years from now, they expect you to have a vision of the domain your product is planning to disrupt and have the team to execute that.
 Their approach to failure is also different, they know that you have more chances to succeed if you failed before.

-Startup people in Tel Aviv in general are very open minded and helpful, discussions are all about sharing interesting, innovative things happening around the globe and problems and solutions that are worth to think about over a coffee or a beer.
+Startup people in Tel Aviv in general are very open-minded and helpful, discussions are all about sharing interesting, innovative things happening around the globe and problems and solutions that are worth to think about over a coffee or a beer.
 Also I really liked that they are very laid back, and wearing jeans or shorts and a t-shirt is totally acceptable in basically all situations.